danielylingv2/danielylingv2.github.io/docs/about.markdown

 I enjoy thinking about paradigm shifts, second order effects, positive feedback loops, and collective good.
 I like systems thinking, interdisciplinary approaches, and conceptual frameworks/abstraction.

-My research has been supported by the Moore Foundation, DARPA, Siemens Foundation, Intel Foundation, Society for Science, among others....
+My research has been supported by the Moore Foundation, DARPA, Siemens Foundation, Intel Foundation, Society for Science, among others.

 <!--
 Rhode Island native, Princeton '16, currently a New Yorker.